mmakaay/home-assistant-configs/doc/D.E. Moccamaster/Modification/README.md

 Strip the other end of the black wire and connect it to the Q-terminal of the FIBARO switch.

 Note that the wire that came off terminal B is quite short.
-That is why the welding clamp is quite a bit down on the following picture picture.
+That is why the welding clamp is quite a bit down on the following picture.

 <img src="images/IMG_20191228_143913.jpg" width="400px">